Obama says minorities wary of government ‘for good reason’ during vaccine campaign

 “The numbers are hard to ignore: during his eight years in office, Obama oversaw a net loss of 947 state legislative seats, 63 House seats, 11 senators, and 13 governors,” the author writes.

-In the book, Mr. Dovere also reveals that Mr. Obama told foundation donors that Mr. Trump was “a madman”, “a racist, sexist pig” and a “corrupt mother——.”
+In the book, Mr. Dovere also reveals that Mr. Obama told foundation donors that Mr. Trump was “a madman,” “a racist, sexist pig” and a “corrupt mother———.”

-During the vaccination town-hall event on Monday, Mr. Obama said it’s important for people “to remind ourselves what life was like and the world like before vaccinations,” citing polio and smallpox as examples.
+During the vaccination town hall event Monday, Mr. Obama said it’s important for people “to remind ourselves what life was like and the world like before vaccinations,” citing polio and smallpox as examples.

 He said former President Franklin Roosevelt lost the use of his legs from polio “despite coming from a very wealthy family.”